-A star's Spectral Class (or Spectral Type), a categorization based on features of its spectrum, primarily depends upon its Surface Temperature.
-The terms Early and Late are used to mean hotter and colder, e.g., "O", "B", and "A" are considered to be "early" classifications, and a star with an Effective Temperature of 3600K would be considered an "early" M-class star.
-The terminology arose at a time when it was imagined that stars cool as they age.
+A star's spectral class (or spectral type), a categorization based on features of its spectrum, primarily depends upon its surface temperature.
+The terms early and late (early-type star or late-type star) are used to mean hotter and colder, e.g., "O", "B", and "A" are considered to be early classifications, and a star with an effective temperature of 3600K would be considered an early M-class star.
+The terminology arose at a time when it was imagined that stars cool over their lifetime.

 Numbers 0-9 are appended to break down classes further.

 A well-known mnemonic for the sequence OBAFGKM is "Oh be a fine girl kiss me".